Last Updated on

 - Get that contract reviewed to establish the status

-- If no written contract exists (or an out of date one) update it to properly reflect the arrangements between you.
-Here's a link to ours.
+- If no written contract or agreement exists (or an out of date one) update it to properly reflect the arrangements between you.
+Here’s a link to ours.

 - Talk to your accountant/payroll/pensions provider and let the know you have potential workers who may be eligible